TelemetryDeck/docs/recipes/averagaging-numbers.md

 ### Granularity

 The granularity is set to `day` in this example.
 This means that the data will be aggregated by day.
 You can also use `hour` or `month` as a granularity to get averages for months or hours.
+Use granularity `all` to produce one single number for the whole displayed time range.
+(The displayed time range is usually set in the UI).

 ### Filter